 2. Sleeping in a Recliner During Pregnancy

 One thing you shouldn’t have during pregnancy is a poor sleep schedule because it will negatively impact your health as well as the health of your baby.
 But how to get a proper amount of sleep, especially in the second and third trimesters when the weight of the baby feels too heavy?
+Have a look at best recliners for heavy person.

 You can not sleep on your back because that would press the inferior vena cava, a vein that carries blood from the lower body towards the heart, and you can definitely not sleep on your right side because that puts pressure on the liver.